 There is no time limit on how far back we can look i.e. the purchase could have been many years ago.
 However, what was or wasn’t done during the conveyance can have a big impact on your entitlement to make a claim.
 Because of this, Capital Allowances advice is generally best given before exchange of contracts.
 However, here at STax we have a wealth of experience unpicking the history of past purchases and securing favourable Capital Allowances outcomes even where others have tried and failed!

 Capital Allowances on fixtures not only represent significant opportunities but are now also a veritable mine field waiting to blow up in the face of the uninitiated this is never more the case than when a property changes hand.

 When you buy or sell a property there are several requirements laid out in the Capital Allowances Act all transactions post April 2014 must comply with.
-Doing this generally requires a joint Capital Allowances election to be entered into by the parties.
+Doing this generally requires a Section 198 Election to be entered into by the parties.
 If this is not done both parties can loss all rights to the capital allowances, devalue their property and potentially face a snap tax charge from HMRC.

 Picking up all the Capital Allowances eligible expenditure in a development or renovation is not always as straight forward as it sounds.

 Often invoices and records will cover expenditure that is both eligible and ineligible for Capital Allowances.
 Because of this even a very knowledgeable general accountant is likely to miss a large proportion of the Capital Allowances available.
 When you layer in effect of correctly allocated, labour, apportionment of eligible professional fees and prelims and even expenditure on the modification an existing structure/land to accommodate new plant and machinery, we are confident of delivering a substantial amount of extra Capital Allowances.